enkidevs/curriculum/blockchain/fundamentals/ethereum-ii/erc20-tokens.md

 **ERC20** is the standard used to represent currencies.
 It allows for basic account functionalities like transfer, get address balance, or get total supply.

-The basic ERC20 interface looks like this[1]:
+The basic ERC20 interface (that describes no implementation) looks like this[1]:
 ```
 contract ERC20BasicInterface {
   function totalSupply() public